NikKowPHP/telegram-darvin/documentation/high_level_documentation.md

 ## Project Overview

 This Telegram bot serves as an autonomous software development assistant that takes user requirements and delivers complete, production-ready applications.
-The bot leverages a sophisticated **Model Orchestrator** that intelligently routes tasks to either a **large "Architect" Language Model (LLM)** for planning, documentation, and verification, or **smaller "Implementer" LLMs (e.g., 4B parameter models)** for code execution.
+The bot leverages a sophisticated **Model Orchestrator** that intelligently routes tasks to either a **large "Architect" Language Model (LLM)** for planning, documentation, and verification, or **smaller "Implementer" LLMs** for code execution, utilizing models accessed directly from **Google Gemini** and a diverse range via **OpenRouter**.
 A key component enhancing this process is **codebase indexing**, which provides deep contextual understanding of the generated code for more accurate implementation and verification.
 Upon project completion, a detailed `README.md` with setup and usage instructions is automatically generated.
 The system incorporates a **credit-based monetization model**, providing initial free credits and requiring users to purchase additional credits for continued use, all managed through a diligent cost-tracking mechanism.

 ## Core Functionality